Woman experiencing sleep paralysis with astral body rising and shadow entity at foot of bed

 Can sleep paralysis be transformed into a spiritual practice?

 Yes.
 Tibetan dream yoga (milam) and various shamanic traditions recognise sleep paralysis as an involuntary entry into the threshold state.
-By shifting from resistance to recognition—accepting the immobility, directing attention with curiosity rather than terror, and cultivating slow breath—the practitioner can transform the encounter from trauma to passage.
+By shifting from resistance to recognition–accepting the immobility, directing attention with curiosity rather than terror, and cultivating slow breath–the practitioner can transform the encounter from trauma to passage.
+Many experienced practitioners use SP as a launchpad for lucid dreaming or out-of-body experience.

 Why does sleep paralysis cause a feeling of pressure on the chest?